joshbrew/mazeswarm/README.md

 BabylonJS for rendering.
 Rapier3D for scene collision and scripting interactions.
 All entities are physics-based and update the render thread.

-Physics thread relays through a crowd navigation and dynamic nav mesh thread to enable AI behaviors.
+Physics thread uses a separate thread to convolve the main flowfield that tracks the player from all points in the maze for navigating ai to you.
+Idle AI will alternate accessible flowfield points on separate convolved layers that can be purposed of other targets too.

-BabylonJS thread handles only the render updating while positions and states etc. are determined by the AI and physics threads.
+BabylonJS thread handles only the render updating while positions and states etc. are determined by the physics thread.

 Main thread just passes user inputs to babylonjs to update the render with simple vector calc.